ak2022/old/about.markdown

 ---
 layout: page
-title: Information
+title: RSVP
-permalink: /Information/
+permalink: /RSVP/
 ---

-Information about dates etc
+For Chris to do his RSVP stuff